advance100/doc_webpack/amd.md

 AMD (Asynchronous Module Definition) was the response to those who thought the CommonJS Module system was not ready for the browser as it's nature was synchronous.

-AMD specifies a solution for modular Javascript such that modules can load its dependencies asynchronously, solving the problems synchronous loading incur.
+AMD specifies a solution for modular JavaScript such that modules can load its dependencies asynchronously, solving the problems synchronous loading incur.

 ## Specification